Who the Ray of Hope Community Runs For

 Are you running in honor of a friend or loved one?
 Want to write a brief tribute to them to be featured on this wall?
 Please submit your tributes by visiting the ‘Who Do You Run For Submission Page’.
 These submissions will be posted on this page after being reviewed by Ray of Hope staff.

-With that being said, we’re always looking for opportunities to get the word out and make new connections through the ovarian cancer community.
-Unfortunately, we found out our mom carried the BRCA1 gene mutation (which she inherited from her father), and Rebecca was tested and also has it, so we are still very much still affected by the disease today through both the loss and the genetics.
-Please feel free to follow our journey either by signing up for updates through the website, or Melissa’s public Instagram page @simplymisunderstoodxo.
+Unfortunately, we found out our mom carried the BRCA1 gene mutation (which she inherited from her father), and Rebecca was tested and also has it, so we are still very much affected by the disease today through both the loss and the genetics.

 We are excited to try and shed a light on ovarian cancer, as we did not know anything about it until our mom was diagnosed, as well as keep her alive in spirit no matter how long it’s been. #TEALtheresAcure